ess-community/ess-community.github.io/_posts/2025-05-22-dm-fy25-q3-meeting.markdown

 series_title: "Post"
 ---

-Topic: What is AI-Ready Data?
+Topic: ML/LLM/AI/Agentic-AI Working Group discussion
-<br>Date/Time: Thursday, July 11, 12-1pm PT/3-4pm ET
+<br>Date/Time: Thursday, May 22, 12-1pm PT/3-4pm ET

 Contact co-leads [Terri or Danielle](/working-groups/data-management) if you are not on the DM email list and want to attend.